 The fine, branching tendrils that extend from a neuron often traverse great distances to form connections with their target cells.
 Tracing those connections is a major goal for scientists who want to understand exactly how the brain processes information, but technical obstacles have hindered the effort.
 Now, scientists at the Howard Hughes Medical Institute’s Janelia Research Campus have traced the complete paths of several neurons through the entire brain of a mouse, using technology they say can be scaled up to enable a larger mapping effort.

-The publication includes reconstructions of five neurons that spread across the mouse brain in complex and diverse patterns, representing a milestone for Janelia's MouseLight Project team, which aims to generate maps of neurons' projections throughout the mouse brain.
+The publication includes reconstructions of five neurons that spread across the mouse brain in complex and diverse patterns, representing a milestone for Janelia’s MouseLight Project teamexternal link, opens in a new tab, which aims to generate maps of neurons' projections throughout the mouse brain.

 “The goal of the project is to see where individual neurons in the brain send their messages, and to do this at scale,” says project leader Jayaram Chandrashekar.
 Ultimately, he says, the MouseLight team aims to trace the projections of thousands of neurons, a small percentage of the 70 million neurons in the mouse brain, but a huge increase over the handful of projections that have been reconstructed to date.
 “To do this,” he says, “we need to be able to follow individual neurons right from their cell body all the way to their termini, so we need very good resolution, and we need speed.
 The current technology lets us do both of these things.”